 Most of the protocols that the IRB reviews fall into the social and behavioral sciences category.
-Both IRBs include a number of qualitative researchers, as well as non-scientists and those engaged in quantitative research.
+The IRB include a number of qualitative researchers, as well as non-scientists and those engaged in quantitative research.
 Community members are included to provide a non-SFSU perspective on university research.
-The IRBs cannot meet without at least one non-scientist present.
+The IRB cannot meet without at least one non-scientist present.

-Only non-exempt protocols are reviewed by the IRBs.
+Only non-exempt protocols are reviewed by the IRB.
 Determination of this review category is made by the committee staff and chair.

 Please note that all protocols submitted to the committee go through a pre-review process and a revision cycle before being placed on a meeting agenda.

 Protocols to be reviewed are provided to IRB members the week before the meeting, so they will have time to review.
 Protocols are pre-reviewed on a rolling basis, in the order in which they were received, and placed on an agenda when all revisions have been received and approved.

 |Richard Harvey||HHS||Health Education||Chair/Scientist|

 |Chris Koenig||LCA||Communication Studies||Scientist|